shaneelu/Team15ECE3400.github.io/Milestones/Milestone2/Milestone2report.md

 Next, we designed a custom distance sensor holder.
 Our group intends to place the distance sensors slightly ahead of the robot in order to allow the robot to begin the turn early.

 ![](./DistanceSensorPhotos/sensorsmountpic.png)
 > Figure 2.
-Schematic distance sensor holder
+Schematic distance sensor holder.

 ![](./DistanceSensorPhotos/sensorplace.png)
 > Figure 3.
 Placement of distance sensors on the robot.
 Distance sensors are colored red.

 ![](./DistanceSensorPhotos/img_1832.jpg)
 > Figure 4.
-Sensor configuration on the actual robot
+Sensor configuration on the actual robot.

 ### Reading from 3 IR Sensors in Sequence
 To continuously receive analog output from each of the three IR sensors without interference from the other two, we used the loop function to read from them one at a time.